LLNL/Caliper/README.md

 An annotation attribute should have a unique name.
 The example above creates two annotation attributes, "phase" and "iteration".

 The _Caliper context_ is the set of all active attribute/value pairs.
-Use the `begin()`, `end()` and `set()` methods to set, unset and modify context values.
+Use the `begin()`, `end()` and `set()` methods of an annotation object to set, unset and modify context values.
 The `begin()` and `set()` methods are overloaded for common data types (strings, integers, and floating point).

 * `cali::Annotation::begin(value)` puts `value` into the context for the given annotation attribute.
 The value is appended to the current values of the attribute, which allows you to create hierarchies (as in the "phase" annotation in the example).

 * `cali::Annotation::set(value)` sets the value of the annotation attribute to `value`.
 It overwrites the current value of the annotation attribute on the same hierarchy level.

 * `cali::Annotation::end()` removes the innermost value of the given annotation attribute from the context.
 It is the user's responsibility to nest `begin()`/`set()` and `end()` calls correctly.

 ### Build and link annotated programs

 To build a program with Caliper annotations, link it with the Caliper libraries.

-At this point, the Caliper libraries are built statically.
+Currently, the Caliper libraries are built statically.
 Therefore, all Caliper modules must be explicitly linked to the annotated program.
 The full list and order of the libraries is the following:

-    CALIPER_LIBS = -L$(CALIPER_DIR)/lib -lcaliper -lcaliper-services \ -lcaliper-callpath -lcaliper-csv -lcaliper-debug -lcaliper-recorder -lcaliper-ompt -lcaliper-pthread -lcaliper-timestamp -lcaliper -lcaliper-common
+    CALIPER_LIBS = -L$(CALIPER_DIR)/lib -lcaliper -lcaliper-services \
+        -lcaliper-callpath -lcaliper-csv -lcaliper-debug -lcaliper-recorder \
+        -lcaliper-ompt -lcaliper-pthread -lcaliper-timestamp \
+        -lcaliper -lcaliper-common

 Depending on the configuration, you might need to omit the OMPT (`-lcaliper-ompt`) or the callpath module (`-lcaliper-callpath`).
+You may also need to add the `libunwind` and `pthread` libraries to the link line.

-Also, because Caliper is written in C++11, all source files with Caliper annotations must be compiled in C++11 mode (typically by using the `-std=c++11` compiler flag).
+Note that because Caliper is written in C++11, all source files with Caliper annotations must be compiled in C++11 mode (typically by using the `-std=c++11` compiler flag).

 ### Run the program

+Running an annotated program generates the Caliper context, which can be queried by third-party tools at runtime.
+Additional functionality is provided through Caliper _services_ (modules).
+Importantly, Caliper provides a `recorder` service that records the Caliper context at certain events.

+By default, Caliper does not enable any optional services.
+Use the `CALI_SERVICES_ENABLE` environment variable to activate them.
+For example, enable the `recorder` and `timestamp` services to create a simple time-series trace for the example program above:

+    $ export CALI_SERVICES_ENABLE=recorder:timestamp
+    $ ./cali-basic
+    == CALIPER: Registered recorder service
+    == CALIPER: Registered timestamp service
+    == CALIPER: Initialized
+    == CALIPER: Wrote 36 records.
+    == CALIPER: Finished

+The recorder service will write the time-series trace to a `.cali` file in the current working directory.
+Use the `cali-query` tool to filter, aggregate, or print traces:

+    $ ls *.cali
+    150407-092621_96557_aGxI5Q9Zh2uU.cali
+    $ cali-query -e 150407-092621_96557_aGxI5Q9Zh2uU.cali
+    time.duration=57
+    phase=main,time.duration=33
+    phase=init/main,time.duration=7
+    phase=main,time.duration=6
+    phase=loop/main,time.duration=9
+    iteration=0,phase=loop/main,time.duration=9
+    iteration=1,phase=loop/main,time.duration=4
+    iteration=2,phase=loop/main,time.duration=4
+    iteration=3,phase=loop/main,time.duration=4
+    phase=loop/main,time.duration=5
+    phase=main,time.duration=6

 ### Runtime configuration

+The Caliper library is configured through environment variables.
+Here is a list of commonly used variables:

+* `CALI_CALIPER_AUTOMERGE=(true|false)` Automatically merge attributes
+  into a common context tree.
+This will usually reduce the size of context records, but may reduce performance and increase metadata size.
+Default `true`.

+* `CALI_LOG_LOGFILE=(stdout|stderr|filename)` File name for Caliper information messages.
+May be set to `stdout` or `stderr` to print the standard output or error streams, respectively.
+Default `stderr`.

+* `CALI_LOG_VERBOSITY=(0|1|2)` Verbosity level for log messages.
+Set to 1 for informational output, 2 for more verbose output, or 0 to disable output except for critical error messages.
+Default 1.

+* `CALI_SERVICES_ENABLE=(service1:service2:...)` List of Caliper service modules to enable, separated by `:`.
+Default: not set, no service modules enabled.
+See below for a list of Caliper services.

+### List of Caliper services